shorebirdtech/shorebird/packages/shorebird_ci/README.md

 Adding or removing packages requires no workflow changes — the setup job discovers them at runtime.

+### Manual runs and the empty-diff case

+The workflow includes a `workflow_dispatch:` trigger so you can launch a run from the **Run workflow** button in the Actions tab.
+Manual runs bypass the affected-packages diff and execute CI against every package, which is what you want when:

+- You just pushed an initial commit to `main` and the diff vs.
+  `origin/main` is empty.
+- You want to force a full re-check after editing CI configuration.
+- Something looks off and you want a baseline green run.

+For normal `push: main` events where the diff is empty, setup emits a GitHub notice pointing at the manual button so a green-but-skipped run isn't confused for a full pass.

+### `--no-update-actions`

+`generate` auto-bumps action pins by querying GitHub for current latest majors. `--no-update-actions` skips that network call and leaves the static pins in the template as-is.
+Use it in offline environments.
+Once you push, Dependabot picks up bumps on its weekly schedule.

 ### `--style static` (advanced)

 `generate --style static` emits a pre-computed dorny `filters:` block,